Matthew 9:23: Analysis

 According to St. Ambrose, "minstrels" were people who were hired at funerals to chant sad songs, moving the relations and neighbours to tears.
 There were both women minstrels and men.
 Jeremiah speaks of the women in 9:17, "Call for the mourning women, that they may come, and let them make haste, and take up a wailing for us, that our eyes may run down with tears, and our eyelids gush out with water."
 It was both a Jewish and Gentile custom.
 It is said that as a token of her virginity, the minstrels used flutes rather than trumpets as was usual for older people.

 Commentary from the Church Fathers

+Thomas Aquinas collated a number of patristic comments on each verse of the gospels, including on this verse: